 - The Herringbone Crochet Cowl is easily adjustable.
 To increase the circumference of the cowl, add more rows.
 To increase the height of the cowl, add more initial chains.

-- If you are not familiar with the herringbone crochet stitch or need a refresher, check out my photo tutorial HERE beginning your project.
+- If you are not familiar with the herringbone crochet stitch or need a refresher, check out my photo tutorial.

 Stitches & Abbreviations (US terms):